White-Link/UnsupervisedScalableRepresentationLearningTimeSeries/README.md

  - `cd.ipynb` file: Jupyter notebook containing the code to produce a critical difference diagram;
- - `stat_plots.ipynb` file: Jupyter notebook containing the code to produce boxplots and histograms on the results for the UCR archive.
+ - `stat_plots.ipynb` file: Jupyter notebook containing the code to produce boxplots and histograms on the results for the UCR archive;
+ - `models` folder: contains a pretrained model for the UCR dataset CricketX.

 ## Usage